Auggie

 • Exercise Needs

-Auggies are an active breed that needs plenty of daily exercise.
-A daily walk or run will suffice.
-If you have the time and opportunity, taking them to a dog park or letting them run around in a fenced-in backyard are also great exercise options.
+Auggies are an active breed that requires plenty of daily exercise.
+A walk or run each day is sufficient, but trips to a dog park or a fenced-in backyard for running are great options as well.

 While it may be hard to find breed-specific rescues for this hybrid breed, multiple rescue groups deal in Australian Shepherd and Corgi mixes: